Flashforge - Finder / Creative Tools Special Edition

 Standard 1.75 mm filament

-Flashforge Finder uses standard PLA 1.75 mm filament spools.
-The spools contain 600 g of filament and are available on this link.
-Flashforge Finder Special Edition can also use ECO Super Premium PLA, ECO PETG, ECO PLA Wood och ECO TPU (with SHORE-value 95A, 60D and 64D).
+Flashforge Finder uses standard PLA 1.75 mm filament spools, containing 600 g of filament.
+Creative Tools has developed Add3D HT-PLA 600g spools to fit perfectly inside the Finder's filament holder.
+Flashforge Finder can also use ECO Super Premium PLA, ECO PETG, ECO PLA Wood och ECO TPU (with SHORE-value 95A, 60D and 64D).
 Note that the ECO filaments are available in spools of 1 kg, and they will therefore not fit Flashforge Finder's built-in filament spool holder.
 If you wish to print with ECO filaments, we recommend you to purchase or 3D print a Universal Stand-Alone Filament Spool Holder.

 Built-in Filament Spool Holder